Mohitur669/Realtime-Collaborative-Code-Editor/README.md

 This project is not currently live on any server.
 But to use the demo version, follow the steps below:

 - Clone this repository and cd into it
-- Run `yarn` to install the dependencies
+- Run `npm install` to install the dependencies
-- To start the react app client run `yarn start` in one terminal
+- To start the react app client run `npm start` in one terminal
-- To start the server run `yarn server:dev` in another terminal
+- To start the server run `npm server:dev` or `pm2 start server.js` in another terminal
 - Go to `http://localhost:3000` to view the app
 - Create a room by clicking on the `create new room` button and put a username of your choice
 - Copy the room id by clicking on the `Copy ROOM ID` button